How to Prepare for a CCTV Drain Inspection

 Common Questions & Answers

-What is an CCTV drainage inspection?
+What exactly is what is CCTV drainage inspection?

-What should I do to prepare for how do I prepare for CCTV check of my drain?
+What should I do to prepare for the CCTV Drain inspection?

-To prepare for preparation for a CCTV drainage inspection clear any items away from the area surrounding your entry point to the drains.
-Make sure our plumbers are able to access electricity sources and an accessible space in which to place their apparatus.
-We encourage you to notify us of any concerns or issues that you might have about the drainage systems you have.
+In preparation for preparation for a CCTV drainage inspection remove any items away from the area around your access point to drains.
+Check that your plumbers are able to access electricity sources and a clear space for their equipment.
+It is also important to notify us of any problems or concerns you may have regarding or concerns with your drain system.

-How long does an CCTV drain inspection last?
+How long will an CCTV drain inspection take?

 Conclusion